Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Mirroring a setup
 *****************

-We can also use string replace to mirror half of a Ziva rig into a full symmetric Ziva rig.
+String replacing can be used to mirror half of a Ziva rig into a full symmetric Ziva rig.

-In order for this to work the geometry needs to be already-mirrored, with **r_*** and **l_*** prefixes used to distinguish between each pair of mirrored meshes.
+In order for this to work, the geometry needs to be already-mirrored, with **r_*** and **l_*** prefixes used to distinguish between each pair of mirrored meshes.
 Assuming you have already created a rig on the right-side of the character, you will then tell the builder to replace **r_muscle** with **l_muscle** (note that all zBuilder will be doing here is changing names, so it expects all of the **l_muscle** meshes to already be in the scene).

-Let's run a little test scene that sets up 2 spheres and a cube with 1 attachment.
+Let's run a little test scene that sets up two spheres and a cube with one attachment.

 .. code-block:: python